dhowe/dialogic/README.md

 ### Transforms

-Dialogic also supports transformation functions for modifying the results of expanded symbols and groups.
-Built-in Transforms include pluralize(), articlize(), and capitalize() which can be called as follows:
+Dialogic also supports _transformation functions_ (called transforms) for modifying the results of expanded symbols and groups.
+Built-in transforms include pluralize(), articlize(), and capitalize() which can be called as follows:

 ````
 SAY Are you (dog | cat | ant).articlize()?